 - ½ teaspoon ground black pepper

 - 2 cups (16 ounces) cheddar cheese, shredded, divided

 - ¼ teaspoon cayenne pepper, optional (more if you like it spicy)

 - Preheat the oven to 375° Fahrenheit.
 Prepare a 9- by 13-inch glass or ceramic baking dish by spraying it with coconut oil cooking spray; set aside.

 - Prepare the macaroni noodles according to the package directions.

-- Meanwhile, mix the cottage cheese, sour cream, milk, egg yolk, mustard powder, paprika, salt, pepper, garlic powder, and onion powder together in a large bowl.
-If a smoother consistency is desired, first blend these ingredients together in a blender.
+- Meanwhile, add the cottage cheese, milk, cream, egg yolk, mustard powder, paprika, salt, pepper, cayenne, and nutmeg together in a blender.
+Blend until smooth.

-- Drain and add the cooked macaroni to the bowl of creamy mixture.
-Add the cheese and mix everything together.
+- Drain the macaroni and add the creamy mixture to it.
+Add all but about ½ cup of the cheese and mix everything together.

-- Bake for 25 to 35 minutes or until heated through, bubbly, and the crumble topping is lightly browned.
+- Bake for 30 or more minutes or until heated through, bubbly, and the cheese on top is beginning to crisp.